maxpou/maxpou.fr/content/_drafts/2019-11-01-vuejs-testing/index.md

 ![Mount vs. ShallowMount](./mountshallowmount.png)

-I tend to favor ShallowMount over Mount for the same reason as I prefer Integration Test over Unit test.
+I tend to favor `ShallowMount` over `Mount` for the same reason as I prefer Integration Test over Unit test.

-But on the other hand, if you change a component used in a multiple places, things can potentially breaks everywhere.
+But on the other hand, if you change a component used in a multiple places, things can "potentially" breaks everywhere.

 ## About: Snapshot testing